pv-is-nrt/vlms-micrographs/README.md

 Additional VQA results that could not be included in the manuscript or the appendix due to their expansive or supportive nature are provided below.

+Results in the CSV format are not provided for the newer models used in the npj Computational Materials submission, as the plots are deemed self-explanatory.
+If you need the raw data, please contact the corresponding author.

 ### VQA

 The performance of ChatGPT, LLaVA, and Gemini on the VQA tasks on select images from NFFA dataset was evaluated by our domain expert.
 Quality scores from 0-5 were assigned to each model for each question.
 The results are provided in the following files: